BigTokDetect: A Clinically-Informed Vision-Language Modeling Framework for Detecting Pro-Bigorexia Videos on TikTok: Ethics Statement

 \section{Ethics Statement}

+This research addresses harmful content classification, raising important ethical considerations.
+To protect annotators reviewing potentially disturbing pro-bigorexia content, we recruited clinical experts, licensed psychologists, psychiatrists, and doctoral candidates specializing in eating disorders, plus computational social scientists with extensive experience in body image research.
+All annotators participated as voluntary research collaborators, fully informed of the project scope, with explicit rights to withdraw without penalty.

+To strictly protect user privacy, we maintain strict protocols.
+While annotators accessed original content to ensure accurate clinical coding, we implemented a comprehensive manual de-identification protocol for the public data release.
+Four authors conducted a frame-by-frame review of the entire dataset.
+For every video, we annotated the specific on-screen coordinates of embedded usernames (\texttt{@<username>}), which can shift across frames, and redacted these regions using a white overlay box.
+Furthermore, we excised all platform-generated outro segments that display creator handles.
+This manual redaction, combined with the removal of user IDs and metadata, ensures that the stored videos and extracted frames contain no visible creator usernames or TikTok account identifiers.
+The full dataset will be made available only upon eligible research requests with ethics approval and signed data use agreements.

-This research addresses harmful content classification, which raises important ethical considerations.
-To protect annotators' well-being when reviewing potentially disturbing pro-bigorexia content, we exclusively recruited clinical experts---licensed psychologists, psychiatrists, and doctoral candidates specializing in eating disorders---who possess the professional training necessary to safely engage with this sensitive material.
-Their clinical expertise provides essential psychological safeguards while ensuring high-quality annotations.
-While our work aims to support mental health research, we acknowledge that automated detection systems risk censorship or discrimination against legitimate fitness communities.
-We took precautions, including content anonymization and clinical expert consultation, focusing on detection research rather than deployment recommendations. \textbf{Our work is intended for research purposes and should not be used for clinical diagnosis of bigorexia without proper clinical oversight.} All procedures were conducted in accordance with institutional review board guidelines.
+While supporting mental health research, we acknowledge risks of censorship against legitimate fitness communities.
+We focus on detection research rather than deployment recommendations.
+Our work is intended for research purposes and should not be used for clinical diagnosis without proper clinical oversight.
+The study protocol was reviewed and approved by the University of Southern California Institutional Review Board (IRB application number UP-23-00750).

-We acknowledge the use of AI language models to assist with writing and editing portions of this manuscript.
-All AI-generated content was reviewed, verified, and edited by the authors.
-The research design, data collection, analysis, and primary contributions remain entirely the work of the human authors.
+We acknowledge the assistance of an AI language model in writing and editing portions of this manuscript.
+All AI-generated content was reviewed and edited by authors.
+Research design, data collection, analysis, and primary contributions remain entirely human work.